InternetRalsei/InternetRalsei/README.md

 # Hai!!

-My name is Thomas Hall (aka RalziTech), and I'm a 15y/o editor/gamer, hailing from Greenhithe, United Kingdom that knows how to write HTML code, among other things.
+My name is Thomas Hall (aka RalziTech), and I'm a 15y/o editor, gamer and computer programmer from Greenhithe, United Kingdom that knows how to write HTML and Python code, among other things.
 You've probably seen me on the internet and have never even noticed.

 ## My current interests